fbpx

 Overnight Sites

 Our overnight sites each have a three sleeping huts (sleeping 4 per hut) and one central catering hut.
 The catering huts are there to give you a communal space for your group to hang out, make food and have a great time with your hiking mates.
 There is some solar lighting in the catering huts.
 Inside each catering hut are gas stove tops, cooking and eating utensils – no need to bring those along.
 There is also a wood burning fireplace.
 Each site has a braai area and braai grid.
-Each site has a fresh mountain water splash pool.
+Each site has a splash pool.

 The sleeping huts have mattresses – all you need is a sleeping bag and pillow.
 If you are going to sleep outside of your sleeping bag, or open it up, you will need to bring a single sheet to cover the mattress.